-With their pick of beaches, each as peaceful and secluded as the next, Con Dao travellers are spoiled for choice.
-Inside the park, take a hike to Ong Dung Beach, a stony coastal spot where you can snorkel close to shore, or head further afield to Dam Trau Beach.
-Not far from town, Dat Doc Beach is a prime spot for sunbathing.
+Con Dao travellers are spoiled for choice when it comes to secluded beaches.
+Take a hike to Bai Ong Dung, a stony coastal spot where you can snorkel close to shore, or head to Dam Trau Beach or Dat Doc Beach for sunbathing.

-Snorkeling and diving excursions on Con Dao reveal some of Vietnam's best underwater sightseeing.
+Snorkelling and diving excursions on Con Dao reveal some of Vietnam's best underwater sightseeing.
 On land, hikers can arrange a guide through the national park office or set off on their own with a national park map.
-If you're a wildlife watcher, don't miss a trip through Con Dao National Park to visit Bay Canh Island, home to its own turtle sanctuary.

-Con Dao is also home to one of the most infamous former prisons in Vietnam.
-Throughout the 20th century, the island's prison complex was an incarceration facility for the French as well as the Americans.
-Roughly 20,000 prisoners lost their lives here due to abuse and malnourishment.
-Visitors can get some solid background on the island's history at the newly built Con Dao Museum.
+Con Dao is home to one of the most infamous former prisons in Vietnam, which was an incarceration facility for the French as well as the Americans.
+You can get a solid background on the island's history at the newly built Con Dao Museum.

-Con Dao's coolest weather takes place between September and January while its hottest months are June, July and August.
+Con Dao's coolest weather arrives between September and January while its hottest months are June, July and August.
 Given the island's location, Con Dao is also prone to strong winds in December and January.
-Wildlife watchers should note that turtle-hatching season takes place from mid-August to early December.
+Turtle-hatching season takes place from mid-August to early December.